wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 building process is cpu- and memory-intensive, and dedicating all cores for the task may deplete system memory and render the entire system irresponsive.

-If something does wrong, or you want a clean build, then execute the following make command to revert the kernel source tree to the initial state:
+If something goes wrong, or you want a clean build, then execute the following make command to revert the kernel source tree to the initial state:

 ```